adamchalmers/blog/content/kubernetes-problems.md

 Containers solve the problem of "how do I stop these services interfering with each other".
 Container orchestration solves "how do I let these services work together".
 They also solve "which services should be running".

 There are many different competing orchestration tools.
-You might have used [Docker Compose], it's simple and it's built into Docker, the most popular container engine.
+You might have used [Docker Compose], it's simple and it's built into Docker, the most popular container engine[^docker].
 If you only need to run your containers on one physical machine, then Docker Compose is the orchestrator I'd suggest.
 But of course, today's software companies never deploy software to just one machine.
 Firstly, that single machine probably can't handle all your traffic.
 Secondly, even if it _could_, it would be a single point of failure -- if that machine goes down, your services become unavailable, and your customers can't place orders, and you lose money.
 So, real-world engineers need to orchestrate containers across many different physical servers.

 When I joined Cloudflare, we used [Apache Marathon] for this, but we were rapidly migrating to Kubernetes.
 This led to one big question: